-Annex III
+Annex II

-Guidelines for the Convention on Cluster Munitions (CCM) Article 4 Extension Requests
+Guidelines for the Convention on Cluster Munitions (CCM) Article 3 Extension Requests

-I. Article 4 Extension Request Guidelines
+I. Article 3 Extension Request Guidelines

-- 1. The Convention on Cluster Munitions, in its Article 4, envisions that a State Party "undertakes to clear and destroy, or ensure the clearance and destruction of, cluster munition remnants located in cluster munition contaminated areas under its jurisdiction or control" no later than 10 years after the entry into force of the Convention for that State (or, in case of active hostilities, no later than 10 years after the end of the active hostilities during which such cluster munitions became cluster munition remnants). - 2.
-Should a State Party believe that it will be unable to clear and destroy or ensure the clearance and destruction of all cluster munition remnants within the aforementioned 10 years, it may submit a request to a Meeting of States Parties (MSP) or a Review Conference (RC) for an extension of the deadline, for a period of up to five years, although the requested extension shall not exceed the number of years strictly necessary for that State Party to complete its obligations.
-A State Party could also request an extension for less than five years with regard to its fulfilment of its obligations under Article 4. - 3.
-States Parties intending to submit requests are encouraged to seek assistance and input from the CCM Implementation Support Unit (ISU) in regards to the preparation of their request. - 4.
-A request for an extension must be submitted at least nine months prior to the Meeting of States Parties or the Review Conference at which it is to be considered.
-The request should be addressed to the current serving President of the upcoming CCM Meeting of States Parties or Review Conference, as well as a copy addressed to the CCM ISU. - The CCM ISU will inform States Parties that an extension request has been received and share that extension request with States Parties by making it available on the CCM website. - 6.
-The CCM ISU shall bring the request to the attention of the CCM Coordination Committee.
+1. The Convention on Cluster Munitions, in its Article 3, envisions that a State Party shall "separate all cluster munitions under its jurisdiction and control from munitions retained for operational use and mark them for the purpose of destruction" as well as "undertakes to destroy or ensure the destruction of all cluster munitions" no later than eight years after the entry into force of the Convention for that State Party.

+2. Should a State Party believe that it will be unable to destroy or ensure the destruction of all cluster munitions within the aforementioned eight years, it may submit a request to a Meeting of States Parties or a Review Conference for an extension of the deadline, for a period of up to four years.
+In exceptional circumstances, a State Party may submit a request for an additional extension of up to four years.

+3. States Parties intending to submit requests are encouraged to seek assistance and input from the CCM Implementation Support Unit in regards to the preparation of their request.

+4. A request for an extension must be submitted at least nine months prior to the Meeting of States Parties or the Review Conference at which it is to be considered.
+The request should be addressed to the current serving President of the upcoming CCM Meeting of States Parties (MSP) or Review Conference (RC), as well as a copy addressed to the CCM Implementation Support Unit (ISU).

+5. The CCM ISU will inform States Parties that an extension request has been received and share that extension request with States Parties by making it available on the CCM website.

+6. The CCM ISU shall bring the request to the attention of the CCM Coordination Committee.
 The Coordination Committee will create an ad hoc Analysis group, which will consider all requests submitted.
-The Analysis group can also be created at an earlier stage, at the discretion of the Coordination Committee, in order to assist with the preparation of requests or consultations with requesting States Parties. - 7.
-The Analysis group will prepare and submit a report, including a draft decision, and, if necessary, recommendations, to the President, who will make it available to States Parties, for their consideration at the next MSP or Review Conference. - 8.
-The Analysis group will be composed of: - Coordinators on Clearance and Risk Reduction Education; - Coordinators on International Cooperation and Assistance.
+The Analysis group can also be created at an earlier stage, at the discretion of the Coordination Committee, in order to assist with the preparation of requests or consultations with requesting States Parties.

+7. The Analysis group will prepare and submit a report, including a draft decision, and, if necessary, recommendations, to the President, who will make it available to States Parties for their consideration at the next MSP or Review Conference.

+8. The Analysis group will be composed of:

+- Coordinators on Stockpile Destruction and Retention; - Coordinators on International Cooperation and Assistance.